dekuNukem/duckyPad-expansion-modules/README.md

 ![alt_text](resources/photos/block.jpeg)

-* Contains **Channel 1 to 7** and **Ground** (GND)
+* Contains **Channel 1 to 7** and **GND**

 To wire up a switch, connect it between a channel and GND.

 -------

-As an example, here's a push button with two wires attached:
+As an example, here's a simple button with two wires:

 ![alt_text](resources/photos/push.jpeg)

-When not pushed, those two wires are isolated.
+When not pushed, the wires are isolated.

 When pushed, those two wires are **connected together**.

-Therefore, we just need to connect one wire to GND, and the other to a channel.
+Therefore, we just need to attach one wire to GND, and the other to a channel.

 * Flip up the lever for GND and the desired channel